avh4/elm-beautiful-example/README.md

    elm-package install avh4/elm-beautiful-example
    ```

-2. Add the following to your example's Main.elm
+2. Add the following to your example
+   (typically in the same file where your `view` function is defined)
-   and fill in the fields as appropriate to your example:
+   and fill in the fields as appropriate for your example:

    ```elm
    beautifulView : Model -> Html Msg